projectcalico/calico/networking/advertise-service-ips.md

 1. Determine the service cluster IP range.
 (Or ranges, if your cluster is [dual stack]({{ site.baseurl }}/networking/dual-stack).)

-   Default: 10.0.0.0/24.
    The range(s) for your cluster can be inferred from the `--service-cluster-ip-range` option passed to the Kubernetes API server.
 For help, see the [Kubernetes API server reference guide](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).

 1. Check to see if you have a default BGPConfiguration.